Nachtgigerbyte/SQLight/README.md

 As you might guess, we have a second placeholder for the integer column `col_2` and therefore a second parameter: `db.Load(..., 678, buf)`

 Lets get fancy about this and introduce a new method named `Save()`.
-This method again takes a single
+This method takes a single
 argument: an sql string.
 It returns an integer, which represents an "id" to be refered by `Load()`.
 ```
 ; save sql